 The Prize will consist of an award of $500.
 This sum will be paid in cash to the recipient.

-The Prize is to be awarded for the first time at the end of the CSSG 2019.
+The Prize was awarded for the first time during CSSG 2019.

 The Canadian Summer School in Germany (CSSG) offers university-level language and culture studies in Kassel, Germany through a unique and intensive immersion program.
 For a period of approximately 6 ½ weeks, students participate in a full course (approximately 85 hours of classroom instruction) and in numerous additional activities: lectures at various museums, visits to theatres and operas, excursions to cities with cultural and historical significance, and a four-day trip to Berlin.The main feature of the program, though, is the students' rapid progress in linguistic skills enhanced mainly by the fact that they are immersed in German life, culture, and civilization.Find out more about CSSG